Verdict: More action than magic.

 The first half of the movie has a number of elements from the Harry Potter movies.
 A throwback to a Daily Prophet-like newspaper, the music, the vintage setting, and of course, lots of magic.
 The second half, where the plot unravels, is more action-oriented.
 New York City is destroyed, the media is everywhere, the government is helpless and the heroes save the day – it’s hard to remember that this isn’t a Marvel movie.

-The best part about the movie is definitely Eddie Redmayne and the relationship he shares with the magical creatures.
+The best part about Fantastic Beasts and Where to Find Them is definitely Eddie Redmayne and the relationship he shares with the magical creatures.
 He refers to himself as their ‘mother’, and the love between them can melt Voldemort’s heart.
 The plot otherwise, is fairly odd, and most characters just do not seem to have enough screen time to justify their behavior.
 You’d definitely want to see and know more about media magnate Henry Shaw, Sr (Jon Voight), Percival Graves, Credence Barebone (Ezra Miller), and golbin Gnarlack (Ron Perlman), but the movie does not give you that.
 Other than Redmayne, the other characters do not impress much.
 There is sweet bromance between Scamander and Kowalski, and a hint of romance between Scamander and Goldstein, but it seems unnecessary to the plot.
 The beasts are meant for a magical distraction, and the special effects do justice to their majesty.
 You can clearly see them from Scamander’s perspective, rather than terrifying creatures.
 With a little less action, and a lot more magic, this movie can certainly be what Potterheads are eagerly waiting for.
 Let’s hope the next four movies hit the target.

 Why You Should Watch This Movie: